hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 ### Elevating agility as a central pillar

-It's hard to argue stability and efficiency as essential pillars.
+It's hard to argue against stability and efficiency as essential pillars.
 Agility, however, in my experience, is much less rarely considered.

 I believe that's a mistake.
 In the following sections, we'll discuss insights for each pillar, and hopefully build an argument for why **agility absolutely must be a centrally-considered pillar of any infra org's mission**.